 embedded metadata is the same

 There are actually many different types of photo metadata which peacefully co-exist (for the most part) in your digital images.
 They make up an alphabet soup of acronyms such as IPTC, IPTC-IIM, XMP or even Exif.
 Some of these, like Exif, are auto-generated; while the rest are mostly "user-entered" (though that process can be done in batch-mode operations to hundreds or thousands of images at a time).
 Some metadata, like IPTC-IIM is stored in a binary form, while others, like XMP is written in a form more similar to the HTML of this web page.
-Thus it may be possible to have the name of the photographer stored three times in the same image: in Exif, in IPTC-IIM and in XMP (IPTC Core) — are these the same even if the data entered is the same.
+Thus it may be possible to have the name of the photographer stored three times in the same image: in Exif, in IPTC-IIM and in XMP (IPTC Core) — which may appear the same regardless of where the data was entered.
 There are a few fields that are "shared" between the different schemas, so you could say that those are the same; but this is only the case for a few (the IPTC Core schema shares a few fields with Dublin Core and the IPTC Extension schema shares a couple of fields with PLUS, see the Metadata Field Guide if you want to know which).
 Member companies of the Metadata Working Group are working to make sure that the information in these various schema can easily interoperate regardless of where and how they are stored.

 (or iPhoto) writes all my captions and keywords into my embedded metadata